-The methodology of instruction for online mode in this University is different from that of the conventional universities.
-The online learning mode of the University system is more learneroriented, and the student has to be an active participant in the teaching-learning process.
+The methodology of instruction in this University is different from that of the conventional universities.
+The Open and Distance Learning (ODL) University system is more learneroriented, and the student has to be an active participant in the teaching-learning process.
+Most of the instruction is imparted through distance mode with only a small component of face-toface communication.
 The University follows a multi-channel approach for instruction.
-After admission is confirmed, learner will receive credentials through email for accessing the learning management system (https://iop.ignouonline.ac.in/programme/p20).
-In addition to the components, which are placed on the course pages of LMS, learner shall also get the support for learning through the following:

-- ^{CP} Self-Learning Material (SLM) in pdf or other electronic form

-- Self-assessment check your progress questions as part SLMs

-- Video programmes for various courses

-- ^{CP} Online theory counselling

-- Recorded video of counselling sessions

-- Compulsory online practical counselling sessions

-- ൙ eGyankosh

-- Web based support

-- Assignments

-- Gyan Darshan Channel, including teleconferencing,

-- ൙ Gyan Vani

-- SWAYAMPRABHA-DTH (channel-19)
+It comprises a suitable mix of:

+- self-instructional material in pdf or printed form - audio-video programmes transmitted through GYAN DARSHAN channel - face-to-face counselling at LSC by academic counselors - © compulsory practical sessions at the LSCs - reference library eGyankosh - web based academic support - assignments - Gyan Darshan Channel, including teleconferencing, Gyan Vani. - SWAYAMPRABHA-DTH (channel-19)

-2.1 Self-Learning Material
+2.1 Self-instructional Material

-Self-Learning Materials and video programmes are the primary form of instructional materials.
-A basic unit of material is called a block.
+Self-instructional materials are the primary form of instructional materials.
+These are supplied to the learners in the form of several booklets called blocks.
 Each block consists of several units.
 The size of a unit is such that the material given therein may be expected to be studied by a student in a session of about 4 to 6 hours of study.
-This self-learning material is made available in through IGNOU's online portal.
+This self-instructional material is made in electronic form through IGNOU eContent App and eGyankosh website.
 However, the fast pace of computer industry necessitates that students must do some additional readings.
 Students are advised to study reference books without fail.
-Studying the self-learning material alone may not be sufficient to write assignments and prepare for the Term-end Examinations.
+Studying the selfinstructional material alone may not be sufficient to write assignments and prepare for the Term-end Examinations.
+Some reference books are available at your RC/LSC.

-2.2 eGyankosh, SWAYAMPRABHA-DTH (Channel-19) and IGNOU eContent App eGyankosh(www.egyankosh.ac.in) is a digital repository consists of the reference links Self instructional materials, recorded videos, YouTube-video archives etc. Various links for the eGyankosh related to SOCIS are:
+2.2 eGyankosh, SWAYAMPRABHA-DTH (Channel-19) and IGNOU eContent App eGyankosh (www.egyankosh.ac.in) is a digital repository consists of the reference links Self instructional materials, recorded videos, YouTube-video archives etc. Various links for the eGyankosh related to SOCIS are: